-It is often helpful to use the "weakest" set of side effects necessary to achieve your programming task and at least be aware when you are using "strong" side effects:
+It's often helpful to use the weakest set of side effects necessary to achieve your programming task and at least be aware when you're using strong side effects:

-- Weak side effects are ones that are effectively benign given the assumptions you are making about your application.
-For example, writing to a log file is very useful and is essentially benign (if the log file cannot grow arbitrarily large and crash your machine!).
-Similarly, reading data from a stable, unchanging file store on a local disk is effectively treating the disk as an extension of read-only memory, so reading these files is a weak form of side effect that will not be difficult to incorporate into your programs. - Strong side effects have a much more corrosive effect on the correctness and operational properties of your program.
+- Weak side effects are effectively benign given the assumptions you're making about your application.
+For example, writing to a log file is very useful and is essentially benign (if the log file can't grow arbitrarily large and crash your machine!).
+Similarly, reading data from a stable, unchanging file store on a local disk is effectively treating the disk as an extension of read-only memory, so reading these files is a weak form of side effect that isn't difficult to incorporate into your programs. - Strong side effects have a much more corrosive effect on the correctness and operational properties of your program.
 For example, blocking network I/O is a relatively strong side effect by any measure.
 Performing blocking network I/O in the middle of a library routine can have the effect of destroying the responsiveness of a GUI application, at least if the routine is invoked by the GUI thread of an application.
 Any constructs that perform synchronization between threads are also a major source of strong side effects.

 Whether a particular side effect is stronger or weaker depends very much on your application and whether the consequences of the side effect are sufficiently isolated and separated from other entities.
-Strong side effects can and should be used freely in the outer shell of an application or when scripting with F# Interactive; otherwise, not much can be achieved.
+Strong side effects can and should be used freely in the outer shell of an application or when you're scripting with F# Interactive; otherwise, not much can be achieved.

-When writing larger pieces of code, you should write your application and libraries in such a way that most of your code either doesn't use strong side effects or at least makes it obvious when these side effects are being used.
-Threads and concurrency are commonly used to mediate problems associated with strong side effects; we cover these issues in more depth in Chapter 14.
+When you're writing larger pieces of code, you should write your application and libraries in such a way that most of your code either doesn't use strong side effects or at least makes it obvious when these side effects are being used.
+Threads and concurrency are commonly used to mediate problems associated with strong side effects; Chapter 14 covers these issues in more depth.